PavelAverin/simpleConsoleToDoList/README.md

 # simpleConsoleToDoList
-Elementary ToDoList based on a console application.
+### Elementary ToDoList based on a console application.
-You can add tasks, delete tasks.
+1. You can add tasks
+2. Delete tasks
-Also, a list of available tasks is displayed.
+3. The available list of tasks is automatically displayed
-This is a training project.
+#### This is a training project.
 In the future, I plan to upgrade this project.